gofiber/docs/blog/2026-05-09-fiber-v3-contrib-packages.md

 ## What is in Contrib

-The contrib repository contains 18+ middleware packages.
+The contrib repository contains a growing set of middleware packages.
 Here are the ones you will reach for most often:

 ### JWT Authentication